Updated December 7, 2024

 GIFTS for ORGANIZED PACKING

-Use a lightweight dry sack as a packing organizer or to protect electronics and warm clothes around rain or water.
+Use a lightweight dry sack as a packing organizer or to protect electronics and clothing around rain or water.
 Or use one to store damp or dirty laundry to keep it contained and separate from everything else in a travel bag.
 For adventures around water (e.g., kayaking), more robust dry bags offer better protection.
+For more information, see 10 Useful reasons to travel with dry bags.

 Every bag needs a luggage tag.
 It can help reunite a bag with its owner if they become separated.
 If checking luggage, a unique tag can distinguish one bag from another at the baggage carousel.
 Personalization Mall’s luggage tag encourages a unique one-of-a-kind tag.
 I used the service to create tags for friends using photographs from previous trips together.